GuillaumeIsabelleX/metazot/README.md

 = 5.2 =

 * IMPORTANT!
-You must re-import your Zotero library/libraries in Zotpress when you install this version or your shortcodes will not display correctly.
+You must re-import your Zotero library/libraries in Metazot when you install this version or your shortcodes will not display correctly.
 * Fixed selective import bug for libraries with more than 50 top-level collections.
 * Optimized import script and enforced Zotero API Version 2.
 * Increased time length before timeout for import scripts.